slwulf/baba-is-you/README.md

 # Baba Is You

 #### TODO
-- debug pushable objects disappearing
+- debug pushable objects
-  - when pushing multiple objects at once
+  - when pushing a chain, player steps between first and second items and ends up pushing second
-  - when approaching map border with a single object
+  - see Game#determineLegalMoves
 - debug Renderer (keeps appending string to DOM rather than clearing first)

 ## Game Objects